 Storm Water runoff and the pollutants it picks up are directly deposited back into waterways without being treated.
 The Village is a member of TMACOG’s Stormwater Coalition and co-permitte on the Lucas County NPDES permit required by the federal EPA.
 Be sure and visit the storm water page on this site to find out how you can help make sure only rain goes into the drains!

-Volunteer Energy is the aggregation supplier for natural gas.
-If you have not made any other contracts with natural gas suppliers, you will automatically be enrolled with Volunteer Energy.
-The contract with Volunteer will be in force until May 2021.
+Constellation is the aggregation supplier for natural gas.
+If you have not made any other contracts with natural gas suppliers, you will automatically be enrolled with Constellation.
+The contract with Constellation will be in force until May 2022.
 Consumers who have entered into agreements with other suppliers need to check with those suppliers to determine if it is feasible to switch back to the aggreation supplier.
 There may be fees involved in changing suppliers.
 Residents may contact Palmer Energy at 419-539-9180 with questions regarding the aggregation program.

 The Village has contracted with Clean Wood Recycling, 6505 W. Bancroft to accept grass clippings, plant material, brush, and other yard waste from Village residents at no cost to the resident.
 This is a drop off service, any requests to Clean Wood to come pick up the waste will incur a charge.